siteleaf/learn.siteleaf.com/_managing-content/posts.markdown

 ### Permalink

 The permalink changes the URL this post is accessible at on your site.
-Unlike a path, this
+Unlike a path, this can change the URL to be anywhere on the site, not just under `/posts/`.

 ### Layout